therooler/piqmc/README.md

 We can save the residual energies, the MC times tested and the experiement parameters in the `./results/` folder.

 We will list the availabe arguments below.
-The default settings are according to [Santoro (2002)](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.66.094203)
+The default settings are similar to [Santoro (2002)](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.66.094203)

 ### `Quantum Annealing Parameters`